USMNT goalkeeper Zack Steffen praised by Pep Guardiola

-USMNT goalkeeper Zack Steffen has received glowing praise from Manchester City manager Pep Guardiola.
+USMNT goalkeeper Zack Steffen has received glowing praise from Manchester City manager Pep Guardiola, and he believes the American can battle with Ederson to be the first-choice goalkeeper.

 [ MORE: How to watch PL in the USA ]